Robbie Grossman Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Mets' 4.49 team ERA ranks 19th across all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.48).

 © 2023 Data Skrive.
 All rights reserved.